PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 HardSigmoid/raw-swish boundary are unchanged.
 The focused gate passes `377 passed in 21.25s`, the 97-file branch-changed suite passes `1639 passed in 31.71s`, and targeted static validation passes.

+The residual affine/PReLU owner is now characterized as a fixed one-key result with unconditional unused-tensor pruning, one raw direct wrapper call, and two model-only declarative selections.
+Strict retention selects `_very_late_residual_affine_prelu_stats` only for the direct result; the owner schema and cleanup, exact direct argument and neighbors, both nested indices, and absence of a consumer are frozen.
+The focused gate passes `284 passed, 1 xfailed in 18.07s`, the 98-file branch-changed suite passes `1641 passed, 1 xfailed in 30.68s`, and targeted static validation passes.